 M.F.A., Creative Writing, City College of New York

 Femi Lewis is a former writer for ThoughtCo who contributed articles on African American history.
 An experienced educator, Lewis has taught at Lehman College, City College of New York, and Long Island University.
 She has written curricula on topics in African American history and participated in seminars through the National Endowment for the Humanities and the Gilder Lehrman Institute of American History.
 Lewis has lectured on topics such as "Harlem Renaissance Poets: Creating an Authentic Voice," "African-American Women Writers," and "Hip-Hop Studies."

-Femi's B.A. in English with a concentration on African-American Literature is from the City College of the City University of New York.
-She also hold a M.F.A. in Creative Writing from City College and a M.S.
+Lewis has a bachelor's degree in English with a concentration in African American literature from the City College of New York, an M.F.A. in Creative Writing from City College, and an M.S.
 Ed in secondary education from St. John's University.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.